jakecupani/INFM603/README.md

 The project team met on a weekly basis via Zoom to discuss the website.
 Project team members also met on an ad-hoc basis via Zoom or Google Meet to discuss specific tasks.
 The project team communicated outside meetings using GroupMe.

+The project team used Google Drive and Trello boards to manage documents, as well as the planning and design of the website.
+The project team’s major documents can be found here.
+The project team used Trello for project planning.

+The project team wrote users stories for students, teachers, parents, and others to identify and develop website requirements, and tracked backlogs, user stories, and sprints using Trello.

+The project team developed wireframes of the user interface for the three main pages of the website using Figma.
+The team also developed wireframes for some of the major epics in the project’s backlog using Figma.

+The project team drafted an Entity-Relationship Diagram (ER Diagram) to define the website’s conceptual data model for the database of quiz questions and answers.
+This ER Diagram was created on Figma and can be found here.

 ## Implementation

 The website was created to be web browsers agnostic.
 The website was also created for use on both desktop/laptop computers and hand-held devices and considers the resolution and interactivity of its display.
 Lastly, the website was created for use on all operating systems.